TheInfamousGrim/landing-page/README.md

 ## Credits

-Credits are included in the website.
+Credits are included on the landing page.